fltk/fltk/fluid/README_fl.txt

   “C” : if set, function is extern “C”
   “return_type” <word> : C or C++ type descriptor, can start with “virtual”
       and/or “static” to further define the function.
-  ... : inherits more from Fl_Type
+  ... : inherits more from Node

 Type codeblock <word> : C++ code, for example "if (test())"

-  "after" <word> : C++ code or comment following the closing '}' ... : inherits more from Fl_Type
+  "after" <word> : C++ code or comment following the closing '}' ... : inherits more from Node

 Type "decl" <word> : C++ code to declare a variable or class member